 brown butter honey cream cheese buttercream

-- 6 tbsp (85 g) unsalted butter, browned, reduced to 4 tbsp (56g) and cooled to room temperautre/softened sub with 4 tbsp unsalted butter, softened to room temperature
+- 6 tbsp (85 g) unsalted butter, browned, reduced to 4 tablespoon (56g) and cooled to room temperautre/softened sub with 4 tablespoon unsalted butter, softened to room temperature

 - 4 oz.
 (112g) full fat cream cheese, room temperature